Gashlycrumbtiny/lc-dmp/_episodes/02-elements-of-dmps.md

 - "Lessons are written in Markdown."
 - "Jekyll translates the files in the gh-pages branch into HTML for viewing."
 - "The site's configuration is stored in _config.yml."
+-
+# Elements of Data Management Planning

-# DMPs describe data management throughout the research lifecycle:
+## DMPs describe data management throughout the research lifecycle:

 -What data will you collect or create?
 -How will the data be collected or created?